top of page

 DO NOT CONFUSE BOYLES LAW WITH ARCHIMEDES PRINCIPLE

-Boyle's law is talking about pressure/ volume/ density relationships.
+Boyle's law talks about pressure/ volume/ density relationships.
 For the purposes of explanation and calculation, we assume no change in temperature.

 This law affects you in every dive.
-It is the reason you need to equalize your ears, why your wetsuit compresses upon descent, why your BCD expands upon ascent and why bubbles get bigger going to the surface.
-It is the reason why you use more air at depth and have less bottom time.
+It is why you need to equalize your ears, why your wetsuit compresses upon descent, why your BCD expands upon ascent and why bubbles get bigger going to the surface.
+It is why you use more air at depth and have less bottom time.

 How to examine the questions for Boyles Law